 Good news has recently come out for those who struggle to find a good domain name for their

 In short, now you can use a free .blog subdomain for WordPress blogs.
 Not everyone will appreciate this, as it does add a layer of SEO redundancy.
 If you would still prefer a more traditional domain then Domain Cub can help you find domains with historical SEO records so you can get off to a flying start.
+If you’re looking to start your own blog for marketing purposes, look into these blogging tips.

 If you ask me, this was a long time coming.
 As of today, there are more than 1.8 billion websites around the world.
 WordPress claims that it powers 33% of the web.
 That’s more than 594 million websites running on WordPress.